 Agriculture is Pennsylvania’s number one industry and plays a key role in economic development of communities throughout the 5th District and the broader Commonwealth.

-Rural Development: Rural Development is one of my top issues as a Member of Congress and as a Member of the Agriculture Committee.
+Rural Development: Rural Development is one of my top issues as a member of Congress and as a member of the Agriculture Committee.
 Creating jobs and expanding technology, such as broadband and cell phone coverage, is a major challenge that must be met in order to improve and sustain rural Pennsylvania.

-Timber: Pennsylvania is blessed with some of the finest hardwood timber in the world.
+Forest Products: Pennsylvania is blessed with some of the finest hardwood timber in the world.
 For generations timber harvesting has been an economic engine throughout the region, while also serving a dual role of providing environmental and forest management benefits.
 In Pennsylvania’s Fifth Congressional District, we need to look no further than our own Allegheny National Forest (ANF) to see firsthand how national forests can successfully operate for multiple uses.

 More than a billion dollars in hardwoods and hardwood products are exported from the United States each year.
 Among the many products, forest goods range from furniture and musical instruments to flooring.
 As these markets continue to expand, it will be crucial to ensure there is proper management of our national forests.
-As a member of the House Natural Resources Committee, the Agriculture Committee and its Subcommittee on Rural Development, Research, Biotechnology, & Foreign Agriculture, I will continue oversight of trade promotion programs to ensure that our producers and craftsmen have legal access to international markets.

 Timber harvesting has numerous environmental benefits because it is an important part of proper forest management.
 A managed forest allows for dead trees and wood waste to be removed from the floor, rather than lying idle and decaying.
 Similar to weeding a garden, this kind of removal allows for a healthier forest to emerge over time.
 A managed forest also makes for a stronger “carbon sink,” because healthy forests better absorb carbon dioxide than untouched forests.
 Managing forests creates a “win-win” situation.
 In addition to ensuring forest health, timber and wood waste can be converted into cellulosic ethanol, wood chips and pellets, and other forms of energy needed to meet our nation’s energy demand.

-If you have additional questions on my views on agriculture issues, please contact my Washington, D.C. office at (202) 225-5121.
+If you have questions on my views on agriculture issues, please contact my Washington, D.C. office at (202) 225-5121.